SC5/serverless-dynamodb-pitr/README.md

 ## Introduction

-This plugin uses DynamoDB API to update the PointInTimeRecoverySpecification of the specified tables at the time of deployment, allowing to enable or disable point-in-time recovery of the tables.
+This plugin uses DynamoDB API to update the PointInTimeRecoverySpecification of the specified tables right after deployment, allowing to enable or disable point-in-time recovery of the tables.

 ## Installation and configuration